Jessie Bates: 2024 season

 New defensive coordinator Jimmy Lake retained Bates as the starting free safety alongside strong safety Justin Simmons.
 On September 16, 2024, Bates recorded a season-high 12 combined tackles (seven solo), two pass breakups, and had a fourth quarter interception off a pass by Jalen Hurts to DeVonta Smith to seal a 22–21 win over the Philadelphia Eagles, earning NFC Defensive Player of the Week.
 In Week 16, he had two combined tackles (one solo), a season-high two pass deflections, and returned an interception by Drew Lock for a 55–yard touchdown as the Falcons routed the New York Giants 34–7.
 The following week, he collected a season-high tying 12 combined tackles (seven solo) and had his first career sack on Jayden Daniels during a 24–30 loss at the Washington Commanders.
 He started all 17 games in the 2024 NFL season and had a total of 102 combined tackles (72 solo), ten pass deflections, and four interceptions.
-He wasa ranked 92nd by his fellow players on the NFL Top 100 Players of 2025.
+He was ranked 92nd by his fellow players on the NFL Top 100 Players of 2025.

+2025 season

+In Week 17 against the Los Angeles Rams, Bates intercepted a Matthew Stafford pass intended for Konata Mumpfield, and returned it 34 yards for a touchdown.
+He finished the 2025 season with 98 total tackles (57 solo), three interceptions, and six passes defended.